-Maintaining focus throughout your day is imperative to your productivity.
+Maintaining focus and concentration throughout your day is imperative to your productivity.
 There are many ways to help maintain your concentration (e.g. through becoming more mindful, creating your own focus formula, start including short naps throughout your day, etc.) but we often forget that food is a major contributor to how we feel throughout the day.
 The brain comprises only 2% of an adult’s weight, but it uses 20% of the energy produced by the body.
 If you don’t fuel your brain with the proper nutrients, you will start to feel a variety of symptoms, including memory problems, fatigue and concentration problems.

 As an entrepreneur, your days are packed full and you can’t afford to hit low energy periods.
 Emerging research suggests that there are certain foods that when consumed on a regular basis will deliver the proper nutrients needed to help you maintain your ability to concentrate.

-In this post, we are going to go over the science and reasoning behind why you need certain foods in your life for optimal concentration and why you need to leave others behind.
+In this post, we are going to go over the science and reasoning behind why you need certain foods in your life for optimal focus and concentration and why you need to leave others behind.
 This information is all based off of established academic research.
 Our team of psychology and neuroscience PhDs have sifted through hundreds of papers, selecting only the ones of highest quality.
 You have the fullest confidence in all our recommendations.

 Water boosts focus